Icosahunter/condensate/README.md

 Condensate is a small(ish) css library with intuitive h-box/v-box layouting, no-javascript components, and easy themeing through css variables.

 > [!NOTE]
-> Residue is still in development and not yet ready for production use.
+> Condensate is still in development and not yet ready for production use.

 The `index.html` document showcases most of the components and is hosted [here](https://icosahunter.github.io/condensate/).